Quickstart Guide

 -d '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'

-Node Fetcharrow-up-right
+**Node Fetch**[****](https://docs.infura.io/api/networks/arbitrum/quickstart#node-fetch)

 1. In your project folder, install the Node Fetch package using npm: